 Using advanced treatment processes, the Sacramento Regional Wastewater Treatment Plant (SRWTP) will produce high-quality recycled water that will be conveyed through “purple pipes” to the SPA Cogeneration plant located approximately six miles north of the SRWTP.

 Construction crews are currently working on the pipeline segment located west of the SPA cogeneration plant along 47th Avenue.
 Remaining construction tasks include clean-up and road paving along the entire alignment.
 Once all construction is completed, the pipeline will connect to the SPA cogeneration plant located near 47th Avenue and Franklin Boulevard.
-Completion of construction is scheduled for fall 2017.
+Completion of construction is scheduled for early 2018.

 This project has numerous regional and environmental benefits, including: